FahmidaIslamShammi/Basic-SQL-Queries/README.md

 9. Change the 'Date of Birth' column name into 'dob'.
 10. Find the max point holder customer name.
 11. Execute a query for the following scenario.
-If customers have points less than 1000, they are bronze member.
+a) If customers have points less than 1000, they are bronze member.
-If customers have points more than 1000 and less than 2000, they are silver member.
+b) If customers have points more than 1000 and less than 2000, they are silver member.
-If customers have points more than 2000 and less than 3000, they are gold member.
+c) If customers have points more than 2000 and less than 3000, they are gold member.
-If customers have points more than 3000, they are platinum member.
+d) If customers have points more than 3000, they are platinum member.